pranishs999/Simple-Calculator-CLI/README.md

 -**Graphical User Interface (GUI)**: A GUI using Tkinter or another framework for a more user-friendly interface.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.# Gradebook-CLI